Giving Now | Giving Later

 ► Real Estate

-The IRA charitable rollover is now a permanent option for individuals age 70½ and older who want to make a gift of a lifetime during their lifetime.
+The IRA charitable rollover is now a permanent option for individuals age 70½ and older who want to make a gift from their individual retirement account.
 Learn more about the IRA charitable rollover and how the Oklahoma City Community Foundation can help by clicking here

 Real estate such as homes, acreages and business properties can be used to make a charitable gift at the appraised value.
 If appreciated, capital gains taxes may be avoided on the real estate appreciation.